Spira: Exploiting Voxel Data Structural Properties for Efficient Sparse Convolution in Point Cloud Networks: Background

 Voxel indexing step includes downsampling to generate output coordinates, and mapping, that uses them to construct the kernel map needed in feature computation step.
 Typical downsampling for layer $i$ is performed recursively as $V_i$ = $\lfloor \frac{V_{i-1}}{2^i} \rfloor \times 2^i $ using the voxel coordinates $V_{i-1}$ from the previous downsampling layer.
 However, we find that this recursive formula can be transformed into a closed-form expression using \emph{only the initial input} coordinates $V_0$: { }

-Thus, according to Eq.1, downsampling kernels of different layers have \emph{no} true dependencies with each other: voxel coordinates of layer $i$ can be \emph{directly} extracted from the initial coordinates $V_0$.
+Thus, downsampling kernels of different layers have \emph{no} true dependencies with each other: voxel coordinates of layer $i$ can be \emph{directly} extracted from the initial coordinates $V_0$.
 Moreover, mapping kernels are also mutually \emph{independent}, since each mapping kernel only requires its associated layer's downsampled coordinates to build the kernel map consumed by subsequent feature computation.

 \SysName enables \textbf{network-wide voxel indexing} by executing voxel indexing steps for \emph{all} layers in parallel at the network start via a two-phase process.
 First, all downsampling kernels across all layers are executed \emph{concurrently} using CUDA streams distributed across multiple GPU SMs, generating coordinate sets for their corresponding mapping kernels.
 Second, all mapping kernels are executed \emph{concurrently}, again using streams across multiple SMs to produce kernel maps for all layers.
 These kernel maps are stored in global memory and consumed by their corresponding feature computation steps as inference progresses.
-Kernel maps storage requires on average $\sim$ 40MB of global memory—affordable even for edge GPUs—and this memory is deallocated progressively as each kernel map is no longer needed.
-Submanifold layers with weight-stationary dataflow store only \emph{half} the kernel map (See ~\ref{sec:mechanism-dataflow}), further reducing the memory footprint. \SysName's network-wide voxel indexing improves execution parallelism and GPU utilization.